dotnet/EntityFramework.Docs/entity-framework/core/modeling/backing-field.md

 ### Fields without a property

-You can also create a property in your model that does not have a corresponding property in the entity class, but uses a field to store the data in the entity.
+You can also create a conceptual property in your model that does not have a corresponding CLR property in the entity class, but instead uses a field to store the data in the entity.
 This is different from [Shadow Properties](shadow-properties.md), where the data is stored in the change tracker.
 This would typically be used if the entity class uses methods to get/set values.

 You can give EF the name of the field in the `Property(...)` API.
 If there is no property with the given name, then EF will look for a field.